id-unibe-ch/git-playground/README.md

 ### Clean Up Feature Branches

-Working on a new feature on a feature branch is often a journey with hopefully lots of commits to be able to go back, with commits that fix typos, with commits that partially revert previous changes - over all - probably a medium to big mess.
-Hey, that's totally ok, that's good.
+Working on a new feature on a feature branch is often a journey with hopefully lots of commits to be able to try things and to go back if needed.
+There are commits with new code, those that fix typos, with commits that partially revert previous changes - over all - probably a medium to big mess.
+And hey, that's perfectly fine.
 Nobody creates production code right away.

 I hear you yelling: "But this messy branch gets merged using Squash and Merge anyway!
 Then why bother at all?"

-If all of the changes belong together and therefore are related, then you may be correct, BUT think about the person that has to dig through you feature branch doing a review.
-20 commits working on 15 files with multiple changes of the same lines is a real burden on a reviewer and takes a lot of time.
+If all of the changes belong together and therefore are related, then you may be correct, BUT even then, think about the person that has to dig through you feature branch doing a review.
+20 commits working on 15 files with multiple changes on the same lines is a real burden for a reviewer and takes a lot of time.
 At the very least, make the life of the reviewer easier and be a guidance through your commit history.
 Commits like "fix typo", "add missing file" and the like only distract the work for the reviewer.
-Clean it up and have a bunch of meaningful commits that make the reviewer discover your feature, i.e. "a first, this aspect, a and in the next commit sub-feature X is introduced".
-Sure, this is more work for you, the developer, but you know your work in and out, the reviewer doesn't yet.
+Clean it up and have a bunch of meaningful commits that enables the reviewer discover the forest instead of the individual tree.
+Sure, this is more work for you, the developer, but you know your work in and out, the reviewer does not yet.

 Find in this repo a branch `learn-rebasing-easy` to play around with interactive rebasing.
 This tool allows you to rewrite the git history in every manner you like.
 Please be aware, you are rewriting the history for everybody, so do this only on work that others to not rely on.
-Typically, you only do this on your own feature branches or on commits in main **that are not yet pushed to remote aka made public**.
-But with branch protection on the main branch, this shouldn't happen anyway. ;-)
+Typically, you only do this on your own feature branches or on commits in `main` **that are not yet pushed to remote aka made public**.
+But with branch protection on the `main` branch, this shouldn't happen anyway. ;-)

 **Task 1**: Go ahead, checkout `learn-rebasing-easy` and try to make the branch look